kubernetes/community/events/events-team/comms/README.md

 ## Skills and Qualifications

-- Good grasp on general marketing activities surrounding events
+- Good grasp on general comms activities surrounding events
-- Understanding of common forms of marketing communications
+- Understanding of common forms of communications
 - Event planning experience
 - If working on the website, you'll need HTML/CSS/JavaScript experience
 - A healthy emoji vocabulary!